VashurkinAnton/amd-pack/README.md

 # AMD-PACK.
-No options only one command!
+No setting files only one command!

 Quick build your app into AMD library, while retaining all the dependencies.
 Automatic building and rebooting the client.